kuzzleio/kourou/README.md

   Other

-     use the --editor flag to modify the query before sending it to Kuzzle use the --display flag to display a particular property of the response
+     use the --editor flag to modify the query before sending it to Kuzzle use the --display flag to display a specific property of the response

      Examples:
        - kourou sdk:query document:create -i iot -c sensors --editor